hallowauth/hallow/README.md

 running Hallow, which will take the AWS IAM User ARN, and sign the provided SSH Public Key with an asymmetric key (either RSA or ECDSA) stored in KMS.

+## Why did we build it?

+Our goals in building a new SSH CA were:

+- Easy to deploy, even (perhaps especially) for small teams.
+That's why it has relatively few moving pieces, and comes with a terraform module.
+- Leverages an existing authentication system.
+That's why we use AWS IAM for authentication, making it trivial to require MFA for SSH.
+- Non-extractible private key.
+That's why we the CA private key lives in KMS.
+- Simple to understand.
+Security tools should make things easier, not more complicated.
+Hallow itself is under 500 lines of code.

 ## What does it use as the SSH Principal?

 Hallow will set the Principal to the User ARN of the incoming request.
 In